'We're winning away!' - Mourinho makes triumphant start at Tottenham | Goal.com

 Of all the gifts he could have given his new head coach Jose Mourinho, a debut against West Ham’s defence and goalkeeper Roberto was probably the best he could have provided.

 Mourinho knows the value of a winning start – he had won the first match in all of his previous jobs in the Premier League.
-And facing the Hammers, who had taken just two points from their previous 18 matches, gave him the ideal chance to maintain that record.
+And facing the Hammers, who had taken just one point from their previous five Premier League matches, gave him the ideal chance to maintain that record.

 Three unanswered goals between the 36th and 49th minutes left Spurs cruising.
 And, while Mourinho will be frustrated that his side conceded twice in the closing stages, the 3-2 win should nonetheless be effective in changing the mood around the club, for the next few days at least.